A living pool with a gentle splash in the family garden

 • Lavandula angustifolia 'Hidcote' (garden lavender)

-• Iris Barbata-Nana 'Boule de Neige' (Dwarf Iris)
+• Iris Barbata-Nana 'Boule de Neige' (dwarf iris)

-• Iris Barbata-Nana 'Interpol' (Dwarf Iris)
+• Iris Barbata-Nana 'Interpol' (dwarf iris)

 • Aquilegia vulgaris 'Black Barlow' (columbine)

-• Lychnis flos-cuculi (Cuckoo campion)
+• Lychnis flos-cuculi (Cuckoo's campion)

-• Anthericum ramosum (Common grass leaf)
+• Anthericum ramosum (common grass leaf)

-• Hydrangea arborescens 'Annabelle' (Snowball Hydrangea)
+• Hydrangea arborescens 'Annabelle' (Snowball hydrangea)

-2 Responses
+2 comments

-Your email address will not be published.
-Required fields are marked with *.
+Your e-mail address will not be published.
+Required fields are marked with *